Who8MyLunch/Jupyter_Canvas_Widget/README.md

 - A canvas widget embedded inside a ipywidgets.Box widget overrides CSS display sizes.
 - I tried using the static HTML embed feature but couldn't get it to work.
 Might have been my fault.

-I'm very include to take complete control of displayed widget width and height.
+I'm very inclined to take complete control of displayed widget width and height.
 So far I have relied on certain convenient behavior when those settings are undefined.
 And I've relied upon ipywidgets internal handling of style attributes.